TrellixVulnTeam/swahilipython_SCMU/Doc/library/signal.rst

    Suspend execution of the calling thread until the delivery of one of the signals specified in the signal set *sigset*.
-The function accepts the signal and removes it from the pending list of signals.
+The function accepts the signal and removes it kutoka the pending list of signals.
 If one of the signals in *sigset* is already pending for the calling thread, the function will return immediately with information about that signal.
 The signal handler is not called for the delivered signal.
 The function raises an